jedld/resugan/README.md

 https://github.com/jedld/resugan-worker

+## Similar Projects

+wisper (https://github.com/krisleech/wisper) - Focuses on a pub-sub model.
+Resugan is more of an event driven system that cuts across multiple objects/classes and possibly even multiple applications as well using resugan-worker.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.